 The Life Inside

-When Andy steps into jail, he also confronts his inherited guilt: his father, uncle and brother all spent time in prison.
-He has built a different life for himself, but he still fears that their fate will be his.
-As he discusses questions of truth, identity and hope with his students, he searches for his own form of freedom.
+When Andy goes behind bars, he also confronts his inherited trauma: his father, uncle and brother all spent time in prison.
+While Andy has built a different life for himself, he still fears that their fate will also be his.
+As he discusses pressing questions of truth, identity and hope with his students, he searches for his own form of freedom too.

 Moving, sympathetic, wise and frequently funny, The Life Inside is an elegantly written and unforgettable book.
-Through its blend of memoir, storytelling and gentle philosophical questioning, readers will gain a new insight into our justice system, our prisons and the plurality of lives found inside.
+Through a blend of memoir, storytelling and gentle philosophical questioning, it offers a new insight into our stretched justice system, our failing prisons and the complex lives being lived inside.

 Andy West’s tense and intimate book is an education - a completely unsentimental and, for that reason, a compassionate and moving one.
 At its heart is an appeal against the life sentence handed down by Larkin in ‘This Be The Verse’.
 The Life Inside deserves the widest possible readership.